Am I Doing Enough for My Financial Future?

 1. Max Out Traditional or Roth IRAs for Tax Benefits and Saving

-“Contributing the maximum to an IRA each year not only helps build your savings, but it can also maximize the tax advantages too, regardless of which type of IRA you choose,” says Addison.
+"Adding the most to a traditional or Roth IRA each year can help grow your savings," says Addison.
+"It can also increase your tax benefits, no matter which IRA you pick."
 If you’re not ready to max out an IRA, you could consider increasing your contribution amount each year.
 “Any amount can make a difference.”
-Which IRA should you choose?
-Rachel says, “Choosing between a traditional versus a Roth IRA will depend on the individual, their tax situation and sometimes their age.”

 2. Match Company Contributions and Other Retirement Plan Strategies

-While contributing to the match is a smart tactic, you can also contribute up to the maximum allowed.
-In 2024, the maximum for 401(k)s is $22,500 for those under age 50.
+While contributing to the match is a smart tactic, you can also contribute the maximum allowed.
+In 2025, the maximum for 401(k)s is $23,500 for those under age 50.
 You can contribute an additional $7,500 if you are age 50 and older.
-In a SIMPLE plan, you can contribute $16,000 in 2024 if you are under age 50 and an additional $3,000 if you are age 50 or older.

 “All combined, I like my clients to contribute 15% of their income for retirement—which could be a combination of contributing to a retirement plan and their own IRAs,” says Addison.

-Rachel says, “I encourage my clients to contribute percentages from their paychecks instead of dollar amounts.
+Rachel says: “I encourage my clients to contribute percentages from their paychecks instead of dollar amounts.
 That way, if you get a raise, you automatically increase the amount you contribute to your retirement plan.”

 3. Knock Out High-Interest Debt to Free Up Money